keithbsmiley-other/emilysite/_posts/2021-11-8-Science-of-Meditation-part-two.md

 [^2]:	Not that everything else I’ve covered isn’t complicated it.

-[^3]:	“Anatomy of the Endocrine System.”
+[^3]:	"Anatomy of the Endocrine System."
 Johns Hopkins Medicine, [https://www.hopkinsmedicine.org/health/wellness-and-prevention/anatomy-of-the-endocrine-system](https://www.hopkinsmedicine.org/health/wellness-and-prevention/anatomy-of-the-endocrine-system).

 [^4]:	This is where the optic nerves behind each eye cross and meet.